 • Keep guests safe and dry during periods of sustained storm.
+Characterization of the Situation

-More than 1.5 inches of precipitation in 24 hours.
+• More than 1.5 inches of precipitation in 24 hours.

 Intakes will be suspended during a sustained storm.
 Rain ponchos and mylar blankets will be provided.